 The idea that Brooklyn is both younger and hipper is mostly untrue.
 Manhattan is, at least, more youthful.
 The population of Manhattan is also more educated, with nearly twice as many college graduates as Brooklyn.
 Plus, the per capita income is over twice as much.

 Edge: Manhattan vs. BrooklynEdge: Manhattan vs. Brooklyn

 Crime and PunishmentCrime and Punishment

 In a head-to-head matchup, when it comes to street crime, you’d be forgiven if you immediately declare Manhattan vs. Brooklyn, the winner with the lowest crime rate.
 I mean, half of Goodfellas takes place on the mean streets of Brooklyn, right?
-Well, if you do think that Brooklyn has more crime than Manhattan, you would be flat out wrong.
+If you think that Brooklyn has more crime than Manhattan, you would be flat-out wrong.

 Crime rates have fallen drastically in New York since the 1990s, but you still have a 20% higher chance of being the victim of a crime if you are in Manhattan.
 While Brooklyn has a slightly higher violent crime rate, property crime such as burglary, theft, and motor vehicle theft is significantly higher in Manhattan.

 Frankly, we blame all the tourists staring up at the Empire State Building or staring down at Google Maps instead of paying attention to their surroundings or who they’re about to walk into–but I’ll let you come to your conclusions.

 Edge: Brooklyn vs. ManhattanEdge: Brooklyn vs. Manhattan

 Beyond the NumbersBeyond the Numbers